ProvableHQ/leo/documentation/cli/execute.md

 Specifies one or more additional programs to load into the VM at runtime.
 Each entry can be:

-- A path to a local `.aleo` bytecode file (e.g. `./extra_prog.aleo`)
+- A path to a local `.aleo` bytecode file (for example `./extra_prog.aleo`)
 - The name of a remote program to fetch from the network endpoint (along with its transitive dependencies)

 Multiple programs can be provided as a comma-separated list.
-When specifying local `.aleo` files, they must be listed in topological order — i.e. a dependency must appear before any program that depends on it.
+When specifying local `.aleo` files, they must be listed in topological order — that is a dependency must appear before any program that depends on it.

 This is useful when a program has dynamic dependencies that are not declared in `program.json` and therefore cannot be resolved at build time.